Fort Conger: Construction

 The original fort was built as a three-room building, 18 m long, 5 m wide, and 3 m high.
 Lean-tos on either side of the building housed supplies.
 The double-wall construction of the main building consisted of long, wooden boards, covered with tar paper.
 This type of construction was found to be unsuitable for the Arctic as it was difficult to keep the building warm.

 Peary found Fort Conger to be "grotesque in its utter unfitness and unsuitableness for polar winter quarters" and eventually tore down the original building.
 Re-using the wood, he built several smaller, adjoining buildings, some of which still stand and are classified as Federal Heritage Buildings.

 Research

 As a scientific station, Fort Conger has been the site of many research projects from the early "Pendulum Observations", to "Research on the microbes attacking the historic woods at Fort Conger and the Peary huts on Ellesmere Island" conducted by the University of Minnesota.
-Unexpected large quantities of arsenic have been discovered at Fort Conger in recent years, its presence most likely attributable to it being delivered here for sample preservation.
+Unexpected large quantities of arsenic have been discovered at Fort Conger in recent years, its presence most likely attributable to it being delivered there for sample preservation.
 In 2013, a comprehensive 17-page report on the history of Fort Conger was published in the journal, Arctic.